 Commercial Research/ Consultancy (UUK/GuildHE members only) For example, a contract or collaborative research project or consultancy.
 You can make these copies available to members of your HEI's research team and to a third-party organisation wholly (or partly) funding the research.
 Members of staff engaged in commercial research/consultancy must be declared to HESA.
 You can read more in our guide to Commercial Research/Consultancy.
+Collaborative Research Projects Under limited conditions (please see page [X] of these Guidelines), copies may be made for relevant staff at your institution plus certain staff and students of your licensed collaborative partner.
 Staff of regulatory agencies For example, the Quality Assurance Agency.
 Copies can only be made in connection with work that such agencies undertake at your HEI.
 Academics and staff (non-course related) In addition to making copies for staff who are Course Users (or researchers, see above), you can also make copies for other scenarios at your HEI - for example, for HR or financial management purposes, or distributing or accessing press cuttings for PR or marketing.